 Even if you have taken all the necessary precautions, accidents happen.
 As your Florida fire damage lawyer, we recommend contacting us before you file your homeowners claim, we can help ensure it is appropriately handled.
 And you get the appropriate assistance that you need.

 Finding yourself in a situation where your Florida insurer denies or undervalues your fire insurance claim can be devastating.
-If you are struggling to find an agreeable solution, please do not hesitate to contact us right away.
+If you are struggling to find an agreeable solution contact Louis Law Group today, call (954) 676-4179.
 As your fire damage lawyer, our experts at Louis Law Firm will do their best to get you the compensation you are owed for your damages.